Prescott Automobile Manufacturing Company: History

-The company was founded in 1901 by A. L. Prescott.
-The headquarter was located at 90 West Broadway, New York City, and the factory in Passaic, New Jersey.
+The company was founded in 1901 by Amos.
+L. Prescott, who would serve as president, and Frank F. Weston would serve as secretary.
+The headquarters was located at 83 Chambers St, New York City, and the factory in Passaic, New Jersey.
 In the same year, production of steam automobiles began.

+In 1902 the company would be incorporated at $200,000.

 The brand name of the vehicles was Prescott.
 Production ended in 1905.